North Louisiana Football Alliance: 2020 season

-2021 season-present
+2021 season

 For the 2021 season, the league was finally in a position to compete in its first full season, competing in an eight-week regular season from two hub cities: the West Division in Bossier City, Louisiana, and the East Division in Minden, Louisiana.
 The league saw its first championship game, hosting the LA Tigers and the Bossier City Bombers, where the Tigers emerged as the league champions.
 On July 28, 2021, the Tigers announced their departure from the NLFA to return to eight-man contention.

 On October 8, 2021, the North Louisiana Football Alliance announced that the league had signed a multi-year agreement with Stinger Sports to become the official on-field apparel and uniform provider for all of its teams.

 On November 14, 2021, the NLFA hosted an international combine for the Fútbol Americano de México (FAM), a professional American football league based in Mexico.
 The tryouts were held at Independence Stadium (Shreveport) in Shreveport, Louisiana, and were arranged in conjunction with former Alabama running back Trent Richardson’s brand TR3 Combines.

+2022 season-present

 On March 19, 2022, the league started the season with only 4 of its 8 teams, and are scheduled to play a 10-week schedule, playoffs included, and will include one bye-week.

 On January 26, 2023, the league announced that Longview, Texas would become the third hub city location for the 2023 season and beyond.

+On May 8, 2025, the league announced that it was ending its traditional championship model to focus on player development starting in 2026, fully transitioning into a showcase-style league.

 Season Structure

-The NLFA season will feature a 6 to 10-game, 8 to 10-week regular season running from March to May and a 4-team single-elimination playoff beginning at the end of May or in June, culminating in the NLFA Championship Game the same month.

-Because the NLFA season is played during the spring season, which is different from the high school, college, and NFL seasons, the NLFA will primarily schedule Saturday and Sunday games.

-Exhibition season
+From March to May, the NLFA holds a regular season of 6 to 8 showcase games, spanning 8 to 10 weeks.
+All games are primarily played in a single-hub location scheduled for Saturdays or Sundays.
+The season concludes with the NLFA Elite Game featuring the league's best players.

-Following winter training camps, NLFA teams typically play one or two exhibition games from late February through early March.
-Each team is free to schedule these games, but all games are approved by the league commissioner.
-No games are allowed within two weeks of the team's first regular-season game.
-The games are useful for new players who are not used to playing nine-man football.
+NLFA teams typically play one or two controlled scrimmages in late February, after their winter training camps, to help new officials and players get accustomed to nine-man football.

-NLFA Elite game

-The league will begin hosting its version of an All-Star game once it completes the inaugural 2021 season.
-The game will feature its top players from the East and West divisions.

 NLFA Rules

-The NLFA has rules that are different and specific to the league, with the most noted being no Kickoffs or PAT conversions.
+The NLFA has rules that are different and specific to the league, with the most noted being no PAT conversions and its adopted version of the XFL kickoff.
 In addition to nine-man tackle, rule differences are: